Music of Omaha: New Age/Rock

 In the 1970s, Chip Davis worked for an Omaha advertising agency writing jingles.
 The agency created a series of commercials starring a fictional truck driver name C.W.
 McCall.
 One of the songs McCall sang became a single called "Convoy".
 The single became a part of a CB radio craze in 1975 and a movie of the same name was made starring Kris Kristofferson.
 Davis left the firm and recorded an album called Fresh Aire at the studio he used previously, Sound Recorders.
 He released the album under the name Mannheim Steamroller.
 Fresh Aire became a series of releases and achieved great popularity, Davis won a Grammy Award for the seventh album in the Fresh Aire series.
 In 1984, Mannheim Steamroller Christmas was released and its version of "Deck the Halls" became a radio hit.
 Davis' Christmas tour had its 25th anniversary in 2015.

 Pop music

 Pop music producer Terry Lewis was born in Omaha in 1956.
 The second half of one of the most successful production teams in the history of recorded music, Lewis contributed to the success of a variety of modern stars, including Janet Jackson.

+Singer-songwriter Criss Starr started his music career performing at venues in North Omaha under the tutelage of James Boone, founder and bassist for the band ‘Highlighters & Rhythm Machine,’ and owner of Go Ahead Magazine.
+Criss Starr has recorded and released songs with former members of Prince’s band ‘The Revolution,’ and recently performed shows in Tokyo, Japan.
+Criss Starr’s family lived in Omaha’s Spencer Apartments public housing complex.